opencord/docs/profiles/seba/configuration.md

 For instructions on how to push TOSCA into a CORD POD, please refer to this [guide](../../xos-tosca/README.md).

-## Top-Down Subscriber Provisioning
+## Subscriber Provisioning

 Once the POD has been configured, you can create a subscriber.
-This section describes a "top-down" approach for doing that.
-(The following section describes an alternative, "bottom up" approach.)

-To create a subscriber, you need to retrieve some information:
+To create a subscriber, you'll need to know the serial number of the ONU it is attached to.

-- ONU Serial Number
-- Mac Address
-- IP Address

 ### Find ONU Serial Number